-Attending surgeons specializing in vascular surgery interpret all studies performed by professional vascular technologists.
+All studies are performed by professional vascular technologists and interpreted by attending surgeons specializing in vascular surgery.
 The NYM vascular laboratory is accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories and undergoes rigorous testing to ensure the accuracy of all studies performed.

 Commonly performed studies include the following: